Welcome to Nursery!

 Helping your child

 In Nursery we believe parents play an important role in their child's education.
 At the bottom of this page you will find lots of information for you to support your child in their learning.
-There are also useful website links to support your child in literacy and maths.

 Throughout EYFS (Nursery and Reception) everyone works hard to develop each child's capacity to learn, helping them to make good progress and develop excellent attitudes.